-- Sharpness – It doesn’t matter how awesome the rest of the saw is, if the blade isn’t sharp you’re going to have a tough time sawing.
+- Sharpness – It doesn’t matter how awesome the rest of the saw is, if the steel blade isn’t sharp you’re going to have a tough time sawing.
 The best blades not only start out sharp but are tempered and coated so they stay sharp.
 In this aspect name brands are more than just marketing.
 Gerber, Bahco, Silky and similar brands all make really sharp blades.

 Some blades only cut on the pull stroke while others cut on both.
 Some blades will have teeth that have multiple cutting edges or angles for improved efficiency.

-Aim for more wood with less sweat.
+Aim for more cutting wood and less sweat.

 - Safety – Sharp saw blades will cut more than just wood.
 Make sure you have a way of keeping the blade safe so it only cuts when you want it to.